Oneida County STOP DWI Coordinator Charged With DWI-Drugs

 The Oneida County STOP DWI Coordinator has been fired after being arrested for DWI-Drugs.

-The Oneida County Sheriff's Office says 61-year old Thomas Giruzzi of Utica was operating his personally owned vehicle on Genesee Street in Utica on Tuesday night without his seatbelt on.
+The Oneida County Sheriff's Office says 54-year old Thomas Giruzzi of Utica was operating his personally owned vehicle on Genesee Street in Utica on Tuesday night without his seatbelt on.
 They say he was also seen talking on his cellphone.

 Deputies say Giruzzi was stopped and was allegedly found to be in possession of cocaine.